MarwaAhmed215/ImageClassification/README.md

 <h2> About the project

-<h6> This is an example application for solving image classification task based on deep neural network.
+<h4> This is an example application for solving image classification task based on deep neural network.
 More information about the algorithm can be found below.

+ <h2> Requirements